Messiah in Judaism: Etymology

 Messianism "denotes a movement, or a system of beliefs and ideas, centered on the expectation of the advent of a messiah."
-Orthodox views hold that the Messiah will be descended from his father through the line of King David, and will gather the Jews back into the Land of Israel, usher in an era of peace, build the Third Temple, father a male heir, re-institute the Sanhedrin, and so on.
-The word, mashiach, however, is rarely used in Jewish literature within the 1st century BCE and the 1st century CE.
+Orthodox views hold that the Messiah will be a blood descendent from the Davidic line through his father, and will gather the Jews back into the Land of Israel, usher in an era of peace, build the Third Temple, father a male heir, re-institute the Sanhedrin, and so on.
+However, the word Mashiach is rarely used in Jewish literature from the 1st century BCE to the 1st-century CE.

-Jewish tradition of the late, or early post-Second Temple period alludes to two redeemers, one suffering and the second fulfilling the traditional messianic role, namely Mashiach ben Yosef, and Mashiach ben David.
-In general, the term "Messiah" unqualified refers to "Mashiach ben David" (Messiah, son of David).
+The Jewish tradition of the period centering on the destruction of the Second Temple (70 CE) alludes to two redeemers, one suffering and the second fulfilling the traditional messianic role: respectively, ben Yosef and ben David.
+Messiah unqualified refers to ben David.